-Specific Type: Steel
+Specific Type: Custom

 Only one year after Disney's Animal Kingdom opened its gates to the public, ground clearing began near the Asia section of the park.
 It was originally thought to be clearing for the long rumored Beastly Kingdom mythical animal themed area.
 The rumor said that the ride would have a tie in with the movie Reign of Fire starring Christian Bale.
 But due to the relatively poor box office performance the movie had, the Beastly Kingdom rumor died.
 But on April 22, 2003, the park's fifth anniversary, Disney formally announced Expedition Everest: Legend of the Forbidden Mountain.